fastwa/docs.fastwa.org/src/docs/index.md

 Welcome to the official Fastwa documentation!

 ## What is Fastwa?
 Fastwa is an open source project and an excellent way if you want an easy start.
 Perfect for building efficient and scalable Whatsapp applications.

+Under the hood, Fastwa makes use of [Baileys](https://github.com/WhiskeySockets/Baileys), but also, provides compatibility with a wide range of other libraries, allowing for easy use of the myriad third-party plugins which are available.

 ## Join our Community
-If you have questions about anything related to Fastwa, you're always welcome to ask our community on [GitHub Discussions](https://github.com/fastwa/fastwa/discussions), [Discord](https://discord.com/) and [Baileys](https://github.com/WhiskeySockets/Baileys).
+If you have questions about anything related to Fastwa, you're always welcome to ask our community on [GitHub Discussions](https://github.com/fastwa/fastwa/discussions) and [Discord Channel](https://discord.com/).

 ## License
 Distributed under the GPL 3.0 License.
 See [LICENSE](https://github.com/fastwa/fastwa/blob/main/LICENSE) for more information.